MicrosoftDocs/azure-dev-docs/java/spring-framework/configure-spring-data-jpa-with-azure-sql-server.md

    ![Configure firewall settings][SQL07]

-### Retrieve the connection string for your SQL server using the Azure Portal
+### Retrieve the connection string for your SQL server using the Azure portal

 1. Browse to the Azure portal at <https://portal.azure.com/> and sign in.